-As a quick recap, back pain not only affects your ability to fall and stay asleep, but also the quality of your sleep.
+Back pain not only affects your ability to fall and stay asleep, but also the quality of your sleep.
 When a person becomes sleep deprived, their body shuts down the release of a hormone that helps relieve pain and heal the body.
 Meaning, a lack of quality sleep can actually worsen your back pain.

 So, how can you get better sleep, you ask?
 Simple.
 By developing the following habits, you’re more than on your way to a restful night of sleep.

 Going to bed and waking up at the same time every day (yes, including weekends) is the first step to better sleep.
 Doing so will help your body develop a healthy sleep-wake cycle.
 This is especially important for those suffering from chronic pain, or anyone who has trouble falling or staying asleep.
-Going to bed and waking up at the same time every day (yes, including weekends) is the first step to better sleep.
-Click To Tweet

-Often times, those suffering from chronic pain develop a mindset to get sleep whenever they can.
+Often, those suffering from chronic pain develop a mindset to get sleep whenever they can.
 While we understand why they feel this way, it only leads to further disruption of their sleep-wake cycle and, ultimately, more trouble falling or staying asleep.

 Do you remember learning about Pavlov and how he conditioned his dogs to salivate at the sound of a bell?
 Similarly, you can condition your body to know when it’s time to fall asleep.